Port Renfrew is a Beautiful Drive and an Easy Day Trip

 Access to the park is 20 km north of Port Renfrew.

 JUAN DE FUCA TRAIL

-This hiking area stretches along 47 kilometres of wild and beautiful rainforest coastline, cradled between Port Renfrew at the west end and Jordan River at the east end.
-West Coast rainforests with giant cedars and beautiful white sand beaches are two of the many features one will encounter as the unforgettable experience of hiking this trail begins to take hold.
+This hiking area stretches along 47 kilometres of wild and beautiful rainforest coastline, situated between Port Renfrew at the west end and Jordan River at the east end.
+West Coast rain forests with giant cedars and beautiful sand and cobble beaches are two of the many features one will encounter on this unforgettable hiking trail.

 Port Renfrew offers world-class salt water fishing for salmon, halibut, crab, ling cod, red snapper, and a variety of bottom fish.
 Port Renfrew’s fishing, in particular the nearby Swiftsure Bank, is considered by many to be BC’s best kept secret.
 Learn more about salt water fishing opportunities in Port Renfrew at FishingPortRenfrew.ca, including information on species, seasons, and locations.

 Port Renfrew’s rivers and lakes also offer abundant fresh water fishing for trout, bass, and steelhead.

 Port Renfrew is located in San Juan Harbour, home to two surf breaks, both breaking at the rivermouths along the beaches to the north-west of town.
 When the big south-west swells arrive, these can deliver some excellent waves … but a good wetsuit is required year-round!
 While not as common, windsurfing can also be done in the bay … summer is consistently windy in the afternoons.